leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/transform/transformation.rst

 Target
    :ref:`ui-data-id` used to select the constraints target, and is not functional (red state) when it has none.

 Extrapolate
-   By default, the *min* and *max* values bound the input and output values;
+   By default, the *Min* and *Max* values bound the input and output values;
    all values outside these ranges are clipped to them.
-   When you enable this button, the *min* and *max* values are no longer strict limits, but rather "markers" defining a proportional (linear) mapping between input and corresponding output values.
+   When you enable this button, the *Min* and *Max* values are no longer strict limits, but rather "markers" defining a proportional (linear) mapping between input and corresponding output values.
    Let us illustrate that with two graphs Fig. :ref:`fig-constraints-transformation-extrapolate`.
    In these pictures, the input range (in abscissa) is set to (1.0 to 4.0),